 Which account should the company credit for $2,000 in August?

-Generally when an expense is involved in a transaction, an expense will be
+Generally, when an expense is involved in a transaction, an expense account will be __________.

 A contra-asset account such as Accumulated Depreciation will likely have which balance?

 A contra-liability account such as Discount on Notes Payable will likely have which balance?